 - The withdrawal process must be completed by the last day of classes (before final exams) of the semester in which the student wants to withdraw.

-- The withdrawal process is initiated in the Vice President of Student Affairs Office and must be approved by Financial Aid, Housing and Residential life (if applicable).
+- The withdrawal process is initiated in the Registrar's Office and must be approved by Financial Aid, Housing and Residential life (if applicable).
 Once initiated, the withdrawal process must be completed within seven calendar days.
 No Withdrawal Forms will be accepted after 4:30 p.m. on the last day to officially withdraw during that semester.

 - When a student completes the withdrawal process, withdrawal will be recorded on the permanent academic record as follows:

 - If completed before the mid-term withdrawal date (see the Academic Calendar for the specific date), a grade of “W” will be assigned for each course.
 No credit is earned and the grade point average is not affected

 - If completed after the mid-term withdrawal date, a grade of WP or WF will be assigned for each course according to the instructor’s evaluation of the student’s performance to that point.
 WF’s are treated as credits attempted and the student’s grade point average is affected.

 - Students wishing to return to Stetson University following a Withdrawal can do so through http://www.stetson.edu/administration/admissions/apply